"But the stranger that dwelleth with you shall be unto you as one born among you, and thou shalt love him as thyself"

 Volunteer Manager

-Daniella started her work in ASSAF in April 2021 as a volunteer director.
+Revital started her work in ASSAF in December 2022 as a volunteer director.

-Yael joined the psychosocial department in 2019 and has been running the Advocacy and Support center ever since.
-An activist for more than a decade.
-She holds a bachelor's degree in Psychology and Geography and a master's degree in Policy Planning.
+Talia joined the psychosocial department in 2022 and has been running the Advocacy and Support center ever since.
+Has a bachelor's degree in law and a master's degree in community social work.

 Community Engagement and Resource Development Manager